UI senior working toward the postseason

 The 2007-08 season saw four school records set at the 2008 Big Ten Championships, including two relays.
-Wil Whaley and Christine Kuczek eclipsed Iowa's records in the 200 backstroke and 100 freestyle, respectively.
-Long also coached the women's 200 and 400 free relay teams to school records, while Whaley also placed 19th at the 2008 U.S. Olympic Trials.
+Wil Whaley and Christine Kuczek eclipsed Iowa's records in the 200 backstroke and 100 freestyle, respectively, and the 200 and 400 free relays swam to school records.
+Whaley also placed 19th at the 2008 U.S. Olympic Trials.

 In his first season with the combined program (2005-06), four student-athletes qualified for the NCAA Championships and four school records were broken.
 Five-time All-American and U.S. Olympic diver Nancilea Underwood completed her Hawkeye career by leading the women's team to a 27th-place finish at the NCAA meet.
 Agache led the men's squad, competing in the 100 and 200-yard breaststroke at the NCAA meet, setting the school 100-yard breaststroke record and posting Iowa's highest individual finishes at the Big Ten Championships.

 In 2004-05, the women's team recorded their second-highest finish at the NCAA Championships (23rd) in school history.
-The Hawkeyes were led by Underwood and four-year NCAA qualifier and All-American Jennifer Skolaski at the meet.
+The Hawkeyes were led by Underwood and four-year NCAA qualifier and All-American Jennifer Skolaski.
 The Hawkeyes set five school and two Field House pool records, posting a 5-4 overall dual mark.

-Before focusing solely on his head-coaching duties, Long served as the UI's aquatics director for his first six years as head coach, which allowed him to be a part of the core committee involved in designing the Campus Recreation and Wellness Center -- one of the best facilities in the country.
+Before focusing solely on his head-coaching duties, Long served as the UI's aquatics director for his first six years as head coach.
+In his dual role, Long was a part of the core committee involved in designing the Campus Recreation and Wellness Center -- one of the best facilities in the country.

 As an assistant coach, Long helped Iowa to its highest placing and point total in school history (20th, 41 points) at the 2003 NCAA Championships.
 The Hawkeyes also posted an 8-4 overall season record, which was the first winning season for the program since 1999-2000.

-Long has also served as head coach of the Iowa City Eels Swim Club (ICE) and the COHO Swim Club (Deerfield, IL).
+Long has also served as head coach of the Iowa City Eels Swim Club (ICE) and the COHO Swim Club (Deerfield, Illinois).
 During his tenure, Long helped produce numerous state champions, record holders, and NCAA and USS national qualifiers.

-A native of Cedar Falls, Iowa, Long earned his bachelor's degree in recreation education from Iowa in 1991.
-He and his wife, Beth, have two children, Ethan and Rhys, and a dog, PeeKay.
+Long earned his bachelor's degree in recreation education from Iowa in 1991.
+He and his wife, Beth, have two children, Ethan and Rhys, and a dog, Torre.